puzzle/unilu-pruefungsabfrage/README.md

 3. Assert that the short commit hash in the tag matches the one from the checked out commit.
 4. Build and test the jar file
 5. If the tests succeed, a release on Github is created
-6. The docker image is built and pushed to the Github Container Registry (GHCR).
+6. The docker images are built and pushed to the Github Container Registry (GHCR).
-7. If this all succeeds a new job creates the sbom and pushes it to Dependency Track.
+7. If this all succeeds a new job creates the SBOMs and pushes them to Dependency Track.

 To create a clean release you should follow the following steps:
 1. Create a new branch on which you update the semver version in the pom.xml.